abhivermanit/Data-Architecture---Cloud/Azure overview.md

   Table
   - Semi Structured/ No SQL
   - Denormalized data
-  - Each row is uniquely identified by a key
+  - A key uniquely identifies each row
   - No relation among them, no foreign key
   - While insertion - Row key and partition key is required
   - Next version of table is Cosmodb